Overview

 - mlatom.models.dpmd(**kwargs)[source]

-Returns an DPMD model object (see
+Returns a DPMD model object (see

 mlatom.interfaces.dpmd_interface.dpmd